alefranz/MELT/docs/guide.md

             // In this case, the factory will be reused for all tests, so the sink will be shared as well.
             // We can clear the sink before each test execution, as xUnit will not run this tests in parallel.
             _factory.GetSerilogTestLoggerSink().Clear();
-            // When running on 2.x, the server is not initialized until it is explicitly started or the first client is created.
-            // So we need to use:
-            // if (_factory.TryGetSerilogTestLoggerSink(out var testLoggerSink)) testLoggerSink.Clear();
         }
     }
     ```